 - Add in nut or seed butter and almond milk.
 Stir to combine.
 Mixture should be slightly sticky but still crumbly.

-- Add in maple syrup, 1 tablespoon at a time, stirring until mixture starts to come together in a sticky ball.
-If mixture is still too dry, add in more liquid.
+- Add in maple syrup and stir until mixture starts to come together in a sticky ball.
+If mixture is still too dry, add in a small amount of almond milk.

 - Place bowl in refrigerate or freezer for at least 30 minutes, then roll mixture into balls using hands.
 Roll in more matcha to coat the outside, if desired.*